Mc-gabys-Software/ROMs-Hash-Checker/README.md

   python3 main.py
 - In the GUI:

-  - Select a single `.iso` file or a folder containing ROMs.
+  - Select a single ROM file or a folder containing ROMs.
   - Check "Analyze recursively" if you want to scan subfolders.
   - Click **Start Analysis**.
   - Follow the log to see which ROMs are found in the database.